trembl/BioArt-PhDs/README.md

  - Message me on Twitter [@trembl](https://twitter.com/trembl) or on Facebook [@trembl](https://www.facebook.com/trembl) with details

 ### About the Format / BibJSON
 [BibJSON](http://okfnlabs.org/bibjson/) is a 'convention for representing bibliographic metadata in JSON'.
-I also want to track dissertations which are in progress.

 ### Additional BibJSON Fields

+Some additonal fields are used to to track dissertations progress, committee member, exact wording of degree, etc.

-- "status": "in progress" | "completed"
+- "status": "in progress" | "completed" (default: _"completed"_)
+- "language": "en" (default: _"en"_)
+- "committee": ["Advisor 1", "Advisor 2"] (default: _[]_)
+- "degree": "PhD in Design and Computation" (default: _PhD_)